CompanyAbout UsOur StoryThe TeamContact UsAusmed for TeamsHelp and FAQsAusmed BrandMake a Content Suggestion

 Nurses are in contact with people suffering from addiction illnesses in a variety of healthcare settings.
 The addiction is often associated with a multitude of complex acute and chronic problems, either as a by-product of the person’s dependence or as a contributing factor.
 Attend this highly interactive seminar and find out:

-Alcohol and other substance misuse are now considered a major public health problem.
-Nurses in a range of specialities and settings are very likely to come into contact with people who have become addicted to one or more of the variety of substances of dependence.
-The consequences for the individual and the community are significant.
-It has been estimated that the annual economic cost of alcohol and illicit drug misuse to Australian society is over $20 billion.
-Understanding addiction, how it affects people and those around them, and the latest principles of effective management is essential to the recovery of people who suffer from addictions and to minimise harm.
+Addiction is a growing problem with alcohol and other substance misuse now considered a major public health problem.
+Nurses in a range of specialities and settings are very likely to come into contact with people suffer and addiction.
+The consequences for the individual and those around them are significant.
+Understanding addiction, how it affects people, and the latest evidence and principles for effective management is essential to the recovery of those people who suffer from addiction and to minimise harm.

 8:30am - Registration and Refreshments

-It is not unusual to associate addiction with a range of negative behaviours such as gambling, alcohol, and drugs.
-But how many times have to you said, or heard other people say, “I am addicted to chocolate”, or food, or as the song says “I am addicted to you”.
-In this introductory session we will explore:
+It is not unusual to associate addiction with a range of negative behaviours, such as gambling, alcohol and drugs.
+But how many times have you said, or heard other people say, ‘I am addicted to chocolate’ or as the song says ‘I am addicted to you’.
+In this introductory session, we will explore:

 10:30am - Morning Tea